dnnsharp/excel/en/Import_Into_Database_From_Entity.md

 Select the table to import data into.

+**Entity Name**

+Name ths entity so you can reference it later by name.

 **InsertAllValues**

 Check this option if you want to try and insert all properties from the entity list into the database table.